 Prescription opioids can be an effective way to treat pain immediately after surgery or in patients with cancer.
 However, taking opiate painkillers over the medium or long term can cause significant problems, including opioid abuse and addiction.
 Demerol is a commonly prescribed opioid for acute pain, but its highly addictive potential makes it an unsafe choice for many people.
-Learn about the risks of Demerol addiction as well as Demerol treatment options.
+Learn about the risks of Demerol addiction as well as Demerol rapid detox treatment.

-Demerol is the trade name for the chemical meperidine hydrochloride and is available in tablets as well as an oral solution.
+Demerol is the trade name for the chemical meperidine hydrochloride and is available in tablets and an oral solution.
 The oral solution is manufactured to taste like bananas to make it more pleasant to take.
-Demerol is can also injectable.
+Demerol is also injectable.
 Doctors often prescribe Demerol injections to patients undergoing surgery or other medical procedures.

 Demerol travels throughout your body, binding to any opioid receptors it finds along the way.
 Opioid receptors are found throughout your brain and body.
-When activated naturally (such as with the release of endorphins), they trigger a euphoric feeling and have a painkilling effect.
-Demerol is an opioid agonist, meaning that it binds to opioid receptors and triggers them to respond.
+When activated naturally (such as with the release of endorphins), they trigger a euphoric feeling and painkilling effect.
+Demerol is an opioid agonist, meaning that it binds to opioid receptors and activates them to respond.
 Because Demerol is about ten times more potent than morphine, it has powerful analgesic (painkilling) and euphoric effects.
-As a result, the strength of this opioid drug is part of what makes it so appealing to people who abuse this medication.
+As a result, this opioid drug’s strength is part of what makes it appealing to people who abuse this medication.

 Demerol Side Effects